 - popcorn poppers

-- hot water kettles or single-serve coffee makers such as Keurig (1 per room)
+- hot water kettles or coffee makers (1 per room)

 - hair dryers